1998 African Women's Championship

-The 1998 African Women's Championship was the 3rd edition of the biennial African Women's Championship tournament organised by the Confederation of African Football (CAF).
+The 1998 African Women's Championship was the first official staging of the biennial African Women's Championship tournament organised by the Confederation of African Football (CAF).
 Since this edition, the tournament has been organized biennially and was hosted by a country unlike the previous two editions.

 It was hosted from 17 to 31 October by Nigeria whose women's team successfully defended its title, winning it for a 3rd time after beating Ghana 2–0 in the final.
 Both finalists qualified for the following year's FIFA Women's World Cup in the United States.

 Qualification

 A qualification round was installed in the tournament for the first time.
 With Nigeria qualifying automatically as hosts, the remaining seven spots were determined by a qualification round and a play-off round which took place between March and April 1998.